Articles 4 min read

 As energy companies continue to evolve, understanding how tax incentives align with operational innovation is no longer a “nice to have.”
 It’s a strategic advantage.

-Withum provides a no-obligation complimentary assessment with our expert team of R&D professionals to determine your eligibility for the whereby you can arrive at the viability of an R&D tax credit study and its potential monetary benefits through a brief 30-minute discussion.
-The goal of this discussion is to determine quickly if there is an R&D tax credit opportunity and how Withum can assist in calculating and supporting your credit through our innovative R&D tax credit studies.
+Withum provides a no-obligation, complimentary assessment with our expert team of R&D professionals to determine your eligibility for the R&D Tax Credit, whereby you can arrive at the viability of an R&D Tax Credit study and its potential monetary benefits through a brief 30-minute discussion.
+The goal of this discussion is to quickly determine whether there is an R&D Tax Credit opportunity and how Withum can assist in calculating and supporting your credit through our innovative R&D Tax Credit studies.

 Related Insights